FOUND SUBJECTS at the Moonspeaker

 Language Prescription Foibles (2018-10-16)

 A particularly wonderful example of unremitting resistance to language prescription comes from the fraught category of pronouns, specifically "gendered" pronouns.
-I use scare quotes here not to imply sarcasm, but to highlight that actually, more languages don't allow speakers to leave sex unmarked than do.
+I use scare quotes here not to imply sarcasm, but to highlight that actually, more languages allow speakers to leave sex unmarked than don't, although they can still mark sex when referring to a person if wanted or needed.
 In the case of english and a number of related and cousin languages, in light of queer theory and other controversies, there has been a great deal of sturm and drang on the topic of pronouns of late, including a whole new round of verbal sparring over the use of "they" as an indefinite singular form.
 It amazes me how much this usage continues to infuriate a particular tiny number of commentariat members who get a remarkable amount of press.
 However, the controversy does not date from queer theorists rushing to renovate the pronoun systems of indo-european languages spoken mostly in europe and its former colonies.
 Far from it.
 It dates right back to the good old 19th century, that period of obsessive cataloguing and attempting to exert and rationalize coercive control by colonizing elites, among other things.
+Everybody was using "they" this way, no transgender lobby anywhere to be seen.
 And this is not news.
 Feminist linguists have been documenting this from at least the early to mid 1970s.
 One of the best summaries of the infamous career of "they" comes from Dale Spender in her 1980 book Man-Made Language.
 She writes:

 Before the zealous practices of the 19th century prescriptive grammarians the common usage was to use they for sex-indeterminable references.
 It is still common usage, even though "grammatically incorrect"...
 Then – and now – when the sex of a person is unknown, speakers may use they rather than the supposedly correct he in their reference....